helm/charts/stable/sentry/README.md

 ## Ingress

 This chart provides support for Ingress resource.
-If you have available an Ingress Controller such as Nginx or Traefik you maybe want to set up `ingress.enabled` to true and choose a `ingress.hostname` for the URL.
+If you have an available Ingress Controller such as Nginx or Traefik you maybe want to set `ingress.enabled` to true and choose an `ingress.hostname` for the URL.
 Then, you should be able to access the installation using that address.